ipfs/specs/src/compact-denylist-format.md

 - (legacy) Convert the CID to CIDv1Base32 and hash `CIDV1BASE32/PATH` with the hashing functions used in the denylist.
 Match against declared double-hashes.
   An empty path means that the value to hash is `CIDV1BASE32/` (with the trailing slash).
-This is the legacy hashing so the hashing function is usually sha256 and the matched rules are legacy badbits anchor rules.
+This is the legacy hashing, the function is sha256 and the matched rules are legacy badbits anchor rules.

 The NameSystem (used only for `/ipns/*`) should: